Query API

 forceMinsPolling | boolean | Determines whether to use the automatic flow aggregation window.
 The minsPolling value for the flow aggregation window is used if the value is set to True. - Valid values: True, False |

-reAggInterval | number | The interval or time period (in seconds) that is used for the aggregate function. - Valid values: 300, 600, 1200, 1800, 3600, 21600, 43200, 86400, 604800 |
+reAggInterval | number | The time interval (in seconds) used for the aggregate function. - Valid values: 300, 600, 1200, 1800, 3600, 21600, 43200, 86400, 604800 |

 reAggFn | string | The aggregate function that will be applied to the query results. - Valid values: avg, max, min, none |